Have you been wondering how in the world to deal with the power struggles you face with your strong-willed kid???

 Disclaimer: This will not keep your kid from being strong-willed.
 Sorry, if you have one, then it is time to realize that there is no way out.
 We must now accept that it is our job to funnel their strong spirits into the mold of “world changer” instead of “gang leader.”

-Anyway, the next time you feel that familiar fight coming on, try to remember these.
+Anyway, the next time you feel that familiar fight coming on, remember these secrets…

 1. Stop…Wait a minute.